fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 ## Troubleshooting
-If (= when), during your QGIS adventures, you get stuck or have questions, consult the [QGIS Training Manual](http://www.qgis.org/en/docs/index.html), [the QGIS wiki](http://hub.qgis.org/projects/quantum-gis/wiki/How_do_I_do_that_in_QGIS), and an [array of tutorials](http://qgistutorials.com).
+If (= when), during your QGIS adventures, you get stuck or have questions, consult the [QGIS Training Manual](http://www.qgis.org/en/docs/index.html){: target="\_blank"}, [the QGIS wiki](http://hub.qgis.org/projects/quantum-gis/wiki/How_do_I_do_that_in_QGIS){: target="\_blank"}, and an [array of tutorials](http://qgistutorials.com){: target="\_blank"}.
 You may not at first find exactly what you're looking for, but it's worth browsing through these sites to help sort out conceptual misunderstandings.
 Be aware that many tutorials are for older versions of QGIS, so the screen shots and menu labels may not match exactly what you see in your version---but the concepts are generally the same.

 Also, remember that Google searches are your friend.
 You're not the first one to haul yourself up the learning curve of QGIS; many people have likely posted similar questions on forums where someone eventually provided a useful explanation.
 Others have written tutorials or blog posts that can shed light on your issue.
 This kind of searching also helps you better understand the tool and build your vocabulary for how to search and solve problems on your own.